ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArrayDynamic.rst

     :links: AV/List/ListArrayDynamicZoomCON.css
     :scripts: DataStructures/Plot.js AV/List/ListArrayDynamicZoomCON.js
     :align: center

-   The second graph is a zoomed-in version of the first.

 Though you can't see it in the graph, at :math:`x=10,000,000`, growing by 10000 is **5000 times** slower than growing by 10%!
 This is because